 There are a million different ways to make potato salad, and it’s one of those things that people have a particular preference for, so I won’t try to convince you to use my mother’s recipe.
-I’m just here to encourage you to use methods that will increase the nutrition of your potato salad and incorporate your kiddos into the cooking, since this is another way to get eggs into your diet.
-Click here for the health benefits of eggs!
+I’m just here to encourage you to use methods that will increase the nutrition of your potato salad and incorporate your kiddos into the cooking process since this is another way to get more healthy eggs into your diet.

 Kids are Often in the Kitchen at our House

 I’m a big believer in kids being responsible for chores around the house, especially in the kitchen – both boys and girls.

 Before he turned two years old, my oldest son was helping in the kitchen by carrying things to the table, washing fruit in the strainer, and even cleaning the floor.
 (Important note: He could only do that last one because we use vinegar and water instead of caustic cleaners!)

 Awww, isn’t he cute cutting those potatoes?
 This little guy is nearly a teenager now, and is going to make a great husband someday!
 He recently learned how to make tacos and guacamole all by himself.
 And we ended up making a whole course to teach kids to cook!
 It’s amazing!

 Yes, I know that knife in the picture looks like a cleaver.
 Don’t worry, I do experiment a lot in the kitchen, but I don’t give little kids sharp objects.
 It’s actually a cheese slicer that I found on super clearance and bought without a vision of what it would become.
 Here’s my whole list of kid-friendly kitchen tools.

 What Kids Do With Knives

 Some of cutting jobs that kids can do include: